EPIC PLACES YOU MUST VISIT

 Kuala Lumpur is the capital city of Malaysia and one of the biggest and most popular destinations in Asia.
 Of course, there are many fabulous places to visit in the city, and you should definitely spend several days here exploring.
-But, if you want to get away from the chaos of the big smoke, here are 3 perfect day trips from Kuala Lumpur that I recommend.
-These are beautiful locations with so many different attractions and not too far from KL.
+But, if you want to get away from the chaos of the big smoke, here are several perfect day trips from Kuala Lumpur that I recommend.
+These are beautiful locations with epic attractions, not too far from KL.

 Located 25 km south from KL, the relatively new super-city of Putrajaya is now the pride of the nation.
 It is the administrative capital first and foremost, with the federal government building commanding the centre of attention here in opulent fashion.